cblauth/php-rest-api/README.md

 # PHP REST API

-## Running application using docker
+## Running the application using docker

 * Clone the repositry
 * Create the Docker Image